tel: +48 888 99 98 98

 • They rust in a humid environment.
 For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-• Possible danger arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the context of child safety.
-Furthermore, small elements of these devices are able to be problematic in medical diagnosis in case of swallowing.
+• Potential hazard arising from small pieces of magnets are risky, if swallowed, which is particularly important in the context of children's health.
+It's also worth noting that tiny parts of these magnets are able to be problematic in medical diagnosis in case of swallowing.

 Keep neodymium magnets away from the wallet, computer, and TV.